Does technology make us autistic?

 The lesson here is twofold.
 First, certain social settings— particularly those that involve virtual communication— may artificially dampen laughter that would otherwise be generated in a face-to-face encounter.
 Second, social interaction without laughter produces modified brain chemistry, which affects both your background impression of the exchange— its emotional color— and the resulting trace memories the exchange leaves in your head.
 Putting smiley faces into email to supplement the lack of verbal intonation helps convey when you’re trying to be funny, but because the recipient of your message is still alone when reading it, she won’t be likely to laugh out loud, and that suppressed laughter will make a difference.
 The memory will be happier— and consequently stronger— if she laughs.

-This may sound like an extreme comparison, but it might be as much a reach as you think:
+This may sound like an extreme comparison, but it might not be as much a reach as you think:

 - Too much computer time has been shown to degrade social skills.
 Communicating via email makes you more likely to act like a jerk.
 You lie more via text message.